r15h1/Composr/README.md

 # Composr - a blogging platform built on .Net Core
+Search, performance and multi-tennant support as key considerations.

 Current version: 1.0.0
 ###Highlights:
 1. Inverted index built with Lucene.Net for relevance based search